The college basketball recruiting circus heads to Las Vegas, the center of hoops at all levels this week

 I personally echoed those thoughts.
 Literally every coach I spoke with also did.
 So the odds of this five-day evaluation period in Las Vegas matching that five-day evaluation period in Las Vegas, in terms of pop and drama, are low.
 But the desert is still the place to be this week.
 It's the basketball center of the world.

 Many of the nation's top high school players -- including the consensus No. 1 prospect in the Class of 2019, James Wiseman -- are in Las Vegas.
 Just about all of the top college coaches -- everybody from Mike Krzyzewski and Roy Williams to Jay Wright and Tom Izzo -- will, at some point, be in Las Vegas.
-And, yes, some of the world's best professional players are also in Las Vegas -- as USA Basketball opens a three-day training camp Wednesday featuring, among others, Kawhi Leonard and DeMar DeRozan.
-Those two were traded for each other last week, of course.
-So that's interesting.
-And the man running the training camp will be Leonard's old coach and DeRozan's new coach -- Gregg Popovich.
-So that's interesting, too.
+And, yes, some of the world's best professional players are also in Las Vegas -- as USA Basketball opens a three-day training camp Wednesday.

 Will the FBI also be in Las Vegas?

 Yeah, probably -- or at least somebody working on behalf of the FBI.
-Because, remember, it was last July in Las Vegas, when a Louisville assistant was, according to federal documents, videotaped in a bugged hotel room discussing a pay-for-play scheme involving a prospect.
+Because, remember, it was last July in Las Vegas when a Louisville assistant was, according to federal documents, videotaped in a bugged hotel room discussing a pay-for-play scheme involving a prospect.
 That development was made public last September.
 The following month, in October, Rick Pitino and two Louisville assistants were fired.
 So rest assured college coaches will be a little more careful about where they meet, and with whom they meet, over the next five days -- if only because that dude you've known for years just might be wearing a wire.

 Anyway ...